South 35th Avenue Corridor Extension Project

 • Minimize impacts to existing properties, communities, natural features, wetlands, oak habitat and fish-bearing streams.

-• Preserve identified historic structures and determine additional areas of historical significance.
+• Preserve our historic structures and determine additional areas of historic significance.

-• Follows property lines where possible to avoid splitting up land parcels,
+1. Follows property lines where possible to avoid splitting properties.

 • Minimize impacts to existing properties, communities, natural features, wetlands, oak habitat and fish-bearing streams.

-• Preserve identified historic structures and determine additional areas of historical significance.
+• Preserve our historic structures and determine additional areas of historic significance.

-• Follows property lines where possible to avoid splitting up land parcels,
+1. Follows property lines where possible to avoid splitting properties.

 Submit your questions or comments